Chart Color Schemes

 Brookfield has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects likely affecting the region: 2172 Moggill Road Townhouses, Kenmore Village Shopping Centre Redevelopment, Tallowood The Gap, and Centenary Motorway Upgrade Planning.
-Details about these key projects are provided below.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified three projects that could impact this region.
+Notable projects are 2172 Moggill Road Townhouses, Kenmore Village Shopping Centre Redevelopment, Tallowood The Gap, and Building Future Hospitals Program.
+Details about these projects follow.

 Professional plan users can use the search below to filter and access additional projects.